synesthesia/CRMDeveloperExtensions/README.md

 * Compare local version of mapped files with the CRM copy
 * Add new web resources to CRM from a project file

-Review the [Wiki](https://github.com/jlattimer/CRMDeveloperExtensions/wiki/Web-Resource-Deployer) for additional documentation on using the Web Resource Deployer.
+Review the [Wiki](https://github.com/jlattimer/CRMDeveloperExtensions/wiki/Web-Resource-Deployer) for additional documentation.

 **CRM SDK Search**

 Select a block of text, right click and select CRM SDK to search MSDN filtering to Dynamics CRM content.

+Review the [Wiki](https://github.com/jlattimer/CRMDeveloperExtensions/wiki/CRM-SDK-Search) for additional documentation.

 **New User Options**